Junior Achievement of Greater Hampton Roads

 Junior Achievement is the nation's largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.

 Junior Achievement's programs - in the core content areas of work readiness, entrepreneurship, and financial literacy - ignite the spark in young people to experience and realize the opportunities and realities of work and life in the 21st Century.

 Since 1966, Junior Achievement of Greater Hampton Roads has connected dedicated community volunteers with classrooms throughout the Tidewater area.
-Last year, we reached over 13,000 students in more than 540 classes, with the support of over 400 volunteers.
+This year, we have reached over 11,000 students in more than 500 classes, with the support of over 500 volunteers.